barcampphilly/barcamp-how-to/README.md

     * The access credentials are kept in current organizers' password managers.

 ## 3. Getting Sponsors

 * Make a copy of the generic Sponsorship Prospectus and update it for the current year.
+Save it in the current year's folder.
+* Start with the previous years sponsorship spreadsheet, which should have contact information for all of the previous year's sponsors.

 ## 4. Tickets